Rappel Extension Options

 The 101 course is exactly what it sounds like, it teaches you the basics.
 We begin with learning how to use crampons and ice tools and spend the next few days improving on the techniques involved in climbing ice.
 It is a great time where as an instructor I get to see our guests improve vastly in just a few days.

-I also had the opportunity to co-teach the newest course for Fox which was the advanced ice course with Karsten.
+I also had the opportunity to co-teach the newest course for Fox which was the advanced ice course.
 In this course we taught the students the techniques involved in leading ice and handling steeper terrain.
 On the second day of the course some students get on the sharp end and led their first ice climbs.
 One guest who did their first lead on the advanced course did their first ice climb only a week before in the 101 course.

 People always ask me which I like better, rock climbing or ice climbing.
 Ice climb does seem like more of a treat.
 I am only able to climb ice for a short period every winter.
 Also, climbing on a medium that changes constantly fascinates me.
 Rock routes very rarely change over time but ice routes can change in a matter of hours and are different from one day to the next.
 I also like that the inherent risks are different than with rock climbing.
 Though there is a chance of rock fall and holds breaking while climbing on rock; on ice, this is a guarantee.
 This route will fall down at some point and ice will come off of it.
 Engaging this risk in a calculated manner makes ice climbing more interesting.